 The main selling point behind the Robinhood app is free stock trades.
 A user may be surprised upon selling a stock that they actually do pay a small amount.
 This isn’t because Robinhood is charging them, but rather that the SEC (the Securities and Exchange Commision) charges a fee on stock sales, FINRA (Financial Industry Regulatory Authority) also charges a trading activity fee on stock sales.
 This should work out to pennies and largely isn’t worth worrying about.
 One of the things I like to check for in a broker is what the rest of their fees work out to be.
 For example, one fee that is generally overlooked is the fee to participate in a tender offer.
 This fee is $50 and is a substantial obstacle to participating in tender offers for microinvestors.
 Other fees include worthless security processing ($30) and various charges for doing things via paper rather than electronically ($5 for statements, $2 for trade confirmations).

 The trading universe that Robinhood gives you access to is fortunately much larger than similar services, such as Loyal3.
 Stocks available only include those traded on major US exchanges.
 They don’t trade OTC issues.
 The fortunate part about the setup is that if you don’t know what OTC issues you certainly don’t have any business trading them.
-Similarly options are disallowed.
+Similarly, options are disallowed.

 Customer service is quite easy to access via the app, it takes you directly to a mobile site.
-Customer support appears to encourage email over phone.
+Customer support appears to encourage email over the phone.
 Phone customer service is only available during market hours.
 I sent an email to their customer service and have not as of yet gotten a reply.
-Robinhood has sent a couple automated messages claiming that their customer service has been overwhelmed by tickets since the android launch.
+Robinhood has sent a couple automated messages claiming that their customer service has been overwhelmed by tickets since the Android launch.

 They don’t allow them.
 This is unfortunate, if a dollar can be out of your hands long enough to go into the stock market, it can be out of your hands long enough to go into a retirement account.
 That being said I’m not sure I would even want my retirement accounts at Robinhood.
 They seem nice enough but, I’m not convinced that their business model is sustainable in the long term.
 If it isn’t sustainable, they might get bought out, in which case I may end up at a firm with a totally different fee structure, or they’ll go out of business.
-If that happens, the good news is that they are covered by the SIPC, which insures securities up to $250,000 from broker failure; the bad news is that this is a hell of a thing.
+If that happens, the good news is that they are covered by the SIPC, which ensures securities up to $250,000 from broker failure; the bad news is that this is a hell of a thing.
 If the brokerage goes under you may not be able to sell your holdings, or do much with them at all.
 If we’re in the sort of situation where a company like Robinhood goes out of business rather than being bought out you may find it quite upsetting that you can’t trade your holdings.

 Situationally, Robinhood could be great.
 Suppose that you want to have a diversified basket of stocks but don’t want to deal with the fees, tracking error, and turnover involved with an S&P 500 index fund.
-Instead you could deposit $500 every month and buy $1 of each company in the S&P 500.
-You would simply never sell to avoid turnover.
+Instead, you could deposit $500 every month and buy $1 of each company in the S&P 500.
+You would simply never sell to avoid a turnover.
 That’s a very powerful idea and I like that it’s possible with Robinhood.
 Also, I’ve never had an easier time signing up for a financial account, which was great.
 The downsides are possibly substantial, as I am pretty skeptical that the company will exist in this form in twenty years.
-Additionally, not allowing retirement money very likely consigns the app to holding very small amounts of my money for the time being.
+Additionally, not allowing retirement money very likely consigns the app to hold very small amounts of my money for the time being.

 Join the Thousandaire newsletter